-Winnie begins to piece the puzzle of Hawk together.
+Winnie begins to unravel the problem with Hawk.
 When her parents leave for a trip, Hawk stays with the Willis family.
 Both parents send Hawk expensive gifts and make it clear which parent the gift is from.
 When Winnie questions Hawk about what’s going on, Hawk reminds her that her parents were in Reno.

 “Reno.
 Ever hear of Reno, Winnie?”

 I had heard of it.
 From TV or other kids.
 “Isn’t that where people go to … get a …” p.
 157

 I would have never connected a trip to Reno with the parents getting divorced and seriously doubt any young reader would either.
 Hawk explains that Summer wants her own parents to get divorced.